C0mpi11er/ObsidianNotes/PortSwigger_WebSecurity/APi/Server side paramter pollution.md

 - Node.js / express parses the first parameter only.
 This would result in a user search for `peter`, giving an unchanged result.
 -
 ->> if second param is overidden one can perform an exploit e.g administrator

+## Preventing server-side parameter pollution

+To prevent server-side parameter pollution, use an allowlist to define characters that don't need encoding, and make sure all other user input is encoded before it's included in a server-side request.
+You should also make sure that all input adheres to the expected format and structure.